 Key Audit Matters How our audit addressed the Key Audit Matters The identification of performing and non-performing advances (including advances restructured under applicable IRACP Norms) involves establishment of proper mechanism and the Bank is required to apply significant degree of judgement to identify and determine the amount of provision required against each advance applying both quantitative as well as qualitative factors prescribed by the regulations.
-Significant judgements and estimates for NPA identification and provisioning could give rise to material misstatements on: Completeness and timing of recognition of nonperforming assets in accordance with criteria as per IRACP norms; Measurement of the provision for non-performing assets based on loan exposure, ageing and classification of the loan, realizable value of security; Appropriate reversal of unrealized income on the NPAs.
-Since the classification of advances, identification of NPAs and creation of provision on advances under applicable IRACP Norms) and income recognition on advances: Requires proper control mechanism and significant level of estimation by the Bank; Has significant impact on the overall financial statements of the Bank; How our audit addressed the Key Audit Matters Performing other procedures including substantive audit procedures covering the identification of NPAs by the Bank These procedures included: (a) Considering testing of the exception reports generated from the application systems where the advances have been recorded. (b) Considering the accounts reported by the Bank and other banks as Special Mention Accounts ("SMA") in RBI's central repository of information on large credits (CRILC) to identify stress. (c) Reviewing account statements, drawing power calculation, security and other related informatior of the borrowers selected based on quantitative and qualitative risk factors. (d) Reading of minutes of management committee and credit committee meetings and performing inquiries with the credit and risk departments to ascertain if there were indicators of stress or an occurrence of ar event of default in a loan account or any product. (e) Considering the RBI Annual Financial Inspection report Audits conducted as per the policies and procedures of the Bank. (f) Considering the RBI Annual Financial Inspection report on the Bank, the Bank's response to the observations and other communication with RBI during the year. (g) Examination of advances including stressed/restructured advances on a sample basis with respect to compliance with the RBI Master Circulars / Guidelines. (h) Seeking independent confirmation of account balances for sample borrowers. (i) Visits to branches/offices and examination of documentation and other records relating to advances. outcome to that prepared by management.
-In for Non-Performing Investments (Schedule 8 read with Note 4.1 of Schedule 17 and Note 1.2 and Note 1.14.5 of Sched in various Government Securities, Bonds, Debentures, I Shares, Security receipts and other approved securities.
-RBI Circulars and directives, inter-alia, cover valuation of t investments, classification of investments, identification i Our audit approach/procedures towards Investments with reference to the RBI Circulars/directives included the understanding of internal controls and substantive audit procedures in relation to valuation, classification, identification of non-performing nvestments (NPIs) and provisioning/depreciation related to nvestments.
+Significant judgements and estimates for NPA identification and provisioning could give rise to material misstatements on: Completeness and timing of recognition of non-performing assets in accordance with criteria as per IRACP norms; Measurement of the provision for non-performing assets based on loan exposure, ageing and classification of the loan, realizable value of security; Appropriate reversal of unrealized income on the NPAs.
+Since the classification of advances, identification of NPAs and creation of provision on advances (including additional provisions on restructured advances under applicable IRACP Norms) and income recognition on advances: Requires proper control mechanism and significant level of estimation by the Bank; Has significant impact on the overall financial statements of the Bank; Performing other procedures including substantive audit procedures covering the identification of NPAs by the Bank These procedures included: (a) Considering testing of the exception reports generated from the application systems where the advances have been recorded. (b) Considering the accounts reported by the Bank and other banks as Special Mention Accounts ("SMA") in RBI's central repository of information on large credits (CRILC) to identify stress. (c) Reviewing account statements, drawing power calculation, security and other related information of the borrowers selected based on quantitative and qualitative risk factors. (d) Reading of minutes of management committee and credit committee meetings and performing inquiries with the credit and risk departments to ascertain if there were indicators of stress or an occurrence of ar event of default in a loan account or any product. (e) Considering the RBI Annual Financial Inspection report Audits conducted as per the policies and procedures of the Bank. (f) Considering the RBI Annual Financial Inspection report on the Bank, the Bank's response to the observations and other communication with RBI during the year. (g) Examination of advances including stressed/restructured advances on a sample basis with respect to compliance with the RBI Master Circulars / Guidelines. (h) Seeking independent confirmation of account balances for sample borrowers. (i) Visits to branches/offices and examination of accumentation and other records relating to advances.
+For Non- performing advances identified, we, based on factors including stressed sectors and account materiality, tested on a sample basis the asset classification dates, reversal of unrealized for sample basis.
+Valuation of Investments, Identification of and provisioni outcome to that prepared by management. ng for Non-Performing Investments (Schedule 8 read with Note label 19 to the standalana financial statements) 4.1 of Schedule 17 and Note 1.2 and Note 1.14.5 of Sched Investments include investments made by the Bank lule 18 to the standalone financial statements) Our audit approach/procedures towards Investments with in various Government Securities, Bonds, Debentures, Shares, Security receipts and other approved securities.
+RBI Circulars and directives, inter-alia, cover valuation of investments, classification of investments, identification reference to the RBI Circulars/directives included the understanding of internal controls and substantive audit procedures in relatior to valuation, classification, identification of non-performing investments (NPIs) and provisioning/depreciation related to Investments.
 In particular -